-Windmill is a Y Combinator-backed open-source platform that combines a workflow engine, an internal app builder, and a script execution runtime into a single self-hostable product.
-The backend is written in Rust with stateless API servers and workers pulling jobs from a PostgreSQL queue, which gives it low overhead — a typical lightweight job completes in around 100ms total with only ~50ms of queue latency.
-Independent benchmarks show it outperforming Airflow, Prefect, and Temporal on both lightweight parallel tasks and long-running sequential workflows.
+Windmill is an open-source platform that combines a workflow engine, an internal app builder, and a script execution runtime into a single self-hostable product.
+The backend is written in Rust with stateless API servers and workers pulling jobs from a PostgreSQL queue, which gives it low orchestration overhead.
+Project-published benchmarks compare it favorably with Airflow, Prefect, and Temporal on lightweight and sequential workflow tasks.
 Scripts can be written in Python, TypeScript, Go, PHP, Bash, C#, SQL, Rust, or run inside arbitrary Docker containers.

 The platform works at three levels: individual scripts get automatic parameter parsing and UI generation so any function becomes a shareable tool; flows compose scripts into multi-step workflows with branching, retries, error handling, and approval steps via a visual editor or YAML; and the app builder creates data-centric dashboards and internal tools using drag-and-drop components or full React/Svelte code.
 Local development is supported through a CLI and VS Code extension that sync with Git repos, and workspace forks enable parallel teamwork with built-in diffs and audit trails before merging to production.
 Sandboxing uses nsjail for filesystem and PID namespace isolation to prevent jobs from accessing worker memory.